adamwoolhether/httper/README.md

 This is how I've been constructing HTTP services for a while now, or some variation thereof.
 Finally decided to make it into a reusable, shared repo.
 And now, the elevator pitch (to myself):

-A lightweight Go toolkit for HTTP — ships as two independent modules:
+A lightweight Go toolkit for HTTP, shipped as two independent modules:

-- **`client`** — HTTP client wrapper with functional options, streaming file downloads, async batch downloads, and token-bucket rate limiting.
+- **`client`**: HTTP client wrapper with functional options, streaming file downloads, async batch downloads, and token-bucket rate limiting.
-- **`web`** — Mux, middleware, server lifecycle, request/response helpers, and structured errors built on `net/http`.
+- **`web`**: Mux, middleware, server lifecycle, request/response helpers, and structured errors built on `net/http`.

-Each module is versioned and imported independently — use one, the other, or both.
+Each module is versioned and imported independently.
+Use one, the other, or both.
 The mux and server packages are also independent of each other: you can use the mux with your own server, or wrap any `http.Handler` with the server for signal-driven lifecycle management.

-More often than not, HTTP clients and servers are highly use-case specific — I could never find myself to like other highly engineered solutions.
+More often than not, HTTP clients and servers are highly use-case specific; I could never find myself to like other highly engineered solutions.
 This is meant to be lightweight, a mere wrapper around the standard library.

 ## Contents